 Swedish long jumper Khaddi Sagnia (© Getty Images)

-Khaddi Sagnia is among the world’s finest female long jumpers, soaring out to a new personal best of 6.92m in 2020.
+Khaddi Sagnia is among the world’s finest long jumpers, soaring out to a personal best of 6.92m in 2020.
 Yet the charismatic 26-year-old Swede has also suffered her fair share of injuries, including ACL tears that required surgery in 2013 and 2019.

 In this interview with Be Active, Sagnia reflects on what she learned from those experiences to offer these tips on healing well - advice that can also help recreational athletes hit by injury.